stefan-muc/z_misc/Outlook/README.md

 Public TimerID As LongLong 'Need a timer ID to eventually turn off the timer.
 If the timer ID <> 0 then the timer is running

-Public Sub ActivateTimer(ByVal nMinutes As LongLong) nMinutes = nMinutes * 1000 * 60 'The SetTimer call accepts milliseconds, so convert to minutes If TimerID <> 0 Then Call DeactivateTimer 'Check to see if timer is running before call to SetTimer TimerID = SetTimer(0, 0, nMinutes, AddressOf TriggerTimer) If TimerID = 0 Then
+Public Sub ActivateTimer(ByVal nMinutes As LongLong) nMinutes = nMinutes * 1000 * 60 ' The SetTimer call accepts milliseconds, so convert to minutes
+  If TimerID <> 0 Then Call DeactivateTimer ' Check to see if timer is running before call to SetTimer TimerID = SetTimer(0, 0, nMinutes, AddressOf TriggerTimer) If TimerID = 0 Then
     MsgBox "The timer failed to activate."